10 Ship Terms And Definitions Even Smart People Misuse

 8. Swinging Circle And Turning Circle

-Swinging and Turning Circles – ship terms related to vessel navigation, are often confused with each other.
+Swinging and Turning Circles – ship terms related to vessel navigation are often confused.

-Swinging Circle is a ship term used when the vessel is at anchor.
-This is the theoretical radius in which the vessel is expected to swing when at anchor.
-The radius of the swinging circle is generally calculated as (Number of Shackles x 27.5 mtrs + Length of the Ship in mtrs).
-After anchoring, the officer of watch (OOW) should ensure that the vessel remains within the Swinging Circle and that no other vessel anchors within the vessel’s swinging circle plus some safety distance as decided by the Master.
-As is evident, the swinging circle is not fixed and depends on the number of shackles paid out.
+Swinging Circle is a shipping term used when the vessel is at anchor.
+This is the theoretical radius in which the ship is expected to swing at anchor.
+The radius of the swinging circle is generally calculated as (Number of Shackles x 27.5 m + Length of the Ship in meters).
+After anchoring, the watch officer (OOW) should ensure that the vessel remains within the Swinging Circle and that no other vessel anchors within the vessel’s swinging circle, plus some safety distance as decided by the Master.
+The swinging circle is not fixed and depends on the number of shackles paid out.

 9. Gangway And Accommodation Ladders

-These are still two of the most often interchanged ship terms in use on vessels.
-Although, their purpose is the same. i.e to serve as a link/bridge between the ship and the shore, their rigging and usage is different.
+These are still the two most often interchanged ship terms used on vessels.
+Although, their purpose is the same. i.e. to serve as a link/bridge between the ship and the shore, their rigging and usage are different.

 10. Annex, Code, Convention And Protocol

-Amongst the myriads of ship terms and definitions, the above stand out as the most confusing.
-Let us look what each one stands for.
+The above stand out as the most confusing among the myriads of ship terms and definitions.
+Let us look at what each one stands for.

-Convention is a formal treaty between signatory states to comply with various aspects that are governed by the agreement which forms the basis of the treaty.
-Conventions have to be first adopted by IMO before they can be ratified by member states.
+The convention is a formal treaty between signatory states to comply with various aspects governed by the agreement, which forms the basis of the treaty.
+IMO must first adopt conventions before member states can ratify them.